Natsuhou/University-projects/README.md

-# Arduino
+# Tekbot Magic
-Arduino stuff that I can use in the future
+Documentation and stuff for tekbot>